 Now I’m an experienced actor working in film, television, and theatre.
 You can see my resumes and full credits here.
 Highlights for me include Jamie in Long Day's Journey into Night , Father Flynn in Doubt, and Pinter's No Man's Land with my dad.
 I directed multiple stage productions, and co-founded Harbor Stage Company in Wellfleet in 2012.

-When not on stage or watching Netflix, I enjoy winter hiking with friends in the White Mountains and training for sprint and Olympic distance triathlons.
+When not on stage or watching Netflix, I enjoy training for sprint, Olympic and 70.3 half-Ironman distance triathlons.